-Blood clots are the result of bleeding within the urinary tract and have the potential to cause a urinary blockage in the urethra.
+Due to bleeding within the urinary tract and have the potential to cause a urinary blockage in the urethra.

-Other predisposing factors to the formation of urinary crystals includes a multiple cat household with shared litter trays, especially when there aren’t enough, or they’re not cleaned as often as required.
+Other predisposing factors include a multiple cat household with shared litter trays, especially when there aren’t enough, or they’re not cleaned as often as required.
 Obesity and stress also play a role.

-Urinating (if he is able to pass any) outside the litter tray
+- Urinating (if he is able to pass any) outside the litter tray

-Lethargy (a friend who lost a cat to a urinary blockage initially thought his cat had been bitten by a paralysis tick)
+- Lethargy (a friend who lost a cat to a urinary blockage initially thought his cat had been bitten by a paralysis tick)

 Once the bladder becomes full, the kidneys can no longer remove wastes from the blood, resulting in them building up in the blood, this can quickly affect organ systems.

 Your veterinarian will perform a complete physical examination of your cat including palpitating the abdomen where he will feel a firm, full bladder.
 Other tests he may want to perform include:

-Biochemical profile to evaluate organ function.
+- Biochemical profile to evaluate organ function.

-Urinalysis to look for crystals in the urine, tumour cells and/or signs of infection.
+- Urinalysis to look for crystals in the urine, tumour cells and/or signs of infection.

-X-ray or ultrasound to look for the presence of stones or crystals in the bladder and assess urinary bladder size and wall thickness.
+- X-ray or ultrasound to look for the presence of stones or crystals in the bladder and assess urinary bladder size and wall thickness.

-Evaluation of stones or crystals to determine what kind they are.
+- Evaluation of stones or crystals to determine what kind they are.
 This can help your veterinarian tailor the treatment plan.

 Treatment depends on the severity of the blockage.
 Your veterinarian may be able to manually express the bladder by palpitating the urethra.
 If this is not possible, he will insert a catheter (a thin tube) via the penis/urethra or urethra in females and into the bladder.
 This allows urine to drain out of the bladder.

-Antibiotics will be prescribed to treat bacterial infections.
+- Antibiotics to treat bacterial infections.

-Antispasmodic medications may be prescribed, to relax the urethra.
+- Antispasmodic medications, to relax the urethra.